What Sets Us Apart

 We highly recommend you request a Loan Estimate from each lender for easy comparison.
 Shop the lenders and let each of them know why you are thinking about choosing another lender, in case they can make any adjustments in your favor.

-Generally, “pre-qualified” and “pre-approved” are terms that are used interchangeably, but the small difference is that you are pre-qualified before the review of your financial documentation and pre-approved after the verification of your financial documentation.
-Understand this is not a guarantee of a loan.
-This part of the process will help you know what you can afford.
+Generally, "pre-qualified" and "pre-approved" are terms that are used interchangeably, but the small difference is that you are pre-qualified before the review of your financial documentation and pre-approved after the verification of your financial documentation.
+Understand this is not a guarantee of a loan, but it will help you know what you can afford.

-In addition, a pre-approval is typically required by some sellers in today’s competitive real estate market, so it is always nice to have this to attach to an offer to show you are ready to make a deal.
+In addition, a pre-qualification can be required by real estate agents and sellers, so it is always nice to have this to attach to an offer to show you are ready to make a deal.

-Once you have selected the homes you are interested in seeing, we will take the time to individually schedule each showing, and map out the best route to visit the homes with you.
+Once you have selected the homes you are interested in seeing, your agent should take the time to individually schedule each showing, and map out the best route to visit the homes with you.

-At this point we will create a Comparative Market Analysis on the home to determine the best offer price.
-We will then meet to begin reviewing the Purchase and Sales Agreement.
-This document includes information like the price offered, financing terms, earnest money deposit, inspection terms, and closing date.
+Before making an offer, your agent should create a detailed Comparative Market Analysis on the home to determine the best offer price.
+You will then meet to review the Sale and Purchase Agreement.
+This document includes information like the price offered, financing terms, the earnest money deposit, contingencies, and the closing date.

-Upon receipt of the initial offer, the seller may accept, counter, or reject the presented contract.
-This isn’t always about a higher offer price, but may be about specific terms.
-It is all dependent on the motivation of the seller, and we will be there every step of the way to make sure you are informed and that we are appropriately responsive to the contractual deadlines.
+Upon receipt of your offer, the seller may accept, counter, or reject the presented contract.
+This isn't always about the highest offer price, but may be about specific terms - it is all dependent on the motivation of the seller.

 The best offer will have the most preferable price, terms, and closing timeline, but there are ways to give yourself an advantage.
 Things that tend to be prudent in strengthening your offer are: